 Florida became the twenty-seventh state of the United States in 1845.
 Juan Ponce de Leon named the state Pasqua Florida, Easter festival of the flowers.
 The state capital is Tallahassee, and the state’s nickname is the Sunshine State.
 Most of the state is just above sea level.
 It is home to the Kennedy Space Center and Lake Okeechobee.
 Children could visit an Internet site at: Florida.
 They could also design a brochure regarding tourism in the state.

 Kepler Space Observatory was launched from Florida in 2009.
-Named after the German astronomer Johannes Kepler, the observatory is searching for earth-like planets in other parts of the galaxy.
-It provides more information than any observatory on earth.
-As of March 1, 2017, NASA announced that data from the Kepler Space Observatory and other instruments had located 3,586 new exoplanets.
+Named after the German astronomer Johannes Kepler, the observatory searched for earth-like planets in other parts of the galaxy.
+Before it was decommissioned in 2018, it provided more information than any observatory on earth.
+The Kepler Space Observatory and other instruments have located 4104 new exoplanets.
 Children can participate in some interactives at: Kepler Space Observatory.